Egemendokkodo/flutter_code_template/README.md

 ## 🧩 Example: Adding a New Feature

-As an example, to add a `profile` feature, you would typically:
+As an example, to add a `profile page` feature, you would typically:

 1. Create `lib/feature/profile/` with the following folders:
    - `view/` – Screens (e.g. `profile_page.dart`)